 The centre has six levels - a basement, three levels devoted to shopping, eating and leisure, and two more containing offices and a dental practice.

-When the attack began, a disputed number of gunmen were thought to have entered the building from three points.
+When the attack began, a disputed number of gunmen were thought to have entered the building from either two or three points.

 According to witnesses sitting outside ArtCaffe on the ground floor, one group armed with assault weapons drove up to the main entrance.
 The attackers began firing and throwing grenades, causing panic as shoppers fled the gunfire.